-When deciding to sell their house on the open market, most people tend to only think about the commission fee they’ll have to pay their real estate agent.
-While that is an important part of the sales process, it’s merely one piece in a much larger real estate transaction that includes lots of fees, taxes, and costs.
-In fact, by the time you finally sell your house, it’s reasonable to assume see you’ll accumulate costs equal to around ten percent of the final home sale price.
+When deciding if selling a house on the open market is the right decision, most people tend to only think about the commission fee they’ll have to pay their real estate agent.
+While that is an important part of the selling process, it’s merely one piece in a much larger real estate transaction that includes lots of fees, taxes, and costs.
+In fact, by the time you finally get to the point of sellin your house, it’s reasonable to assume that you’ll accumulate costs equal to around ten percent of the final home sale price.

 So if you’re planning on selling your home, whether it’s in Texas or anywhere else, we’ve made a handy list of all the potential costs that you’ll need to be aware of.
 You might not have to pay each of them, and the amount will vary, but you’ll probably have to consider most of them.
-Once you have a better idea of what the overall costs might be, you’ll know if it feels worth it to sell on the open market or whether it might save you a lot of time and headaches to sell your house as-is to a real estate investor.
+Once you have a better idea of what the overall costs might be, you’ll know if it feels worth it to sell your home on the open market or whether it might save you a lot of time and headaches when selling your house as-is to a real estate investor.
+Keep reading to learn how much it will cost when selling a house in Dallas.

 How Much Does It Cost To Sell Your Home In Dallas?